Gate 4: Background

-Vale of Tempe tragedy
+Vale of Tempe tragedy 1999

 On 3 October 1999, some 3,000 PAOK fans attended the Olympic Stadium of Athens for an away match against Panathinaikos for the Greek League.
 On its way back to Thessaloniki, the double-decker bus of the fan club of Kordelio district collided with a truck and fell into a ditch in the Vale of Tempe, Thessaly.
 The aftermath of the bus crash was devastating.
 Six PAOK fans lost their lives (Kyriakos Lazaridis, Christina Tziova, Anastasios Themelis, Charalampos Zapounidis, Georgios Ganatsios, Dimitris Andreadakis) and many others were injured.
 A roadside memorial, which is engraved with the names of the 6 people who died in the accident, was erected at the site of the crash bearing the following inscription: "Their love for PAOK brought them here, left them here and went beyond".

 Friendships

-The group holds a very strong brotherhood with Grobari, the organized supporters group of the Serbian football club Partizan Belgrade.
+PAOK supporters' groups consider Grobari, the organized supporters group of the Serbian football club Partizan Belgrade a friendly group.
 On many occasions, fans from both clubs traveled to watch each other's games.
-They also maintain good relations with the fans of Russian CSKA Moscow.
+They also maintain good relations with the fans of Russian CSKA Moscow, CSKA Sofia, Steaua Bucharest and Widzew Lodz.

-PAOK fans also have good relations with the fans of OFI Crete, a friendship that started in October 1987 when OFI faced Atalanta for the UEFA Cup Winners' Cup at Toumba Stadium and numerous PAOK fans supported the Cretans.
+PAOK fans also have good relations with the fans of OFI Crete, a friendship that started in 1986 when OFI's fans founded the organized fanbase under the same rituals as with PAOK's (same naming, and mostly because both clubs have many similarities).
+In October 1987, when OFI faced Atalanta for the UEFA Cup Winners' Cup at Toumba Stadium, fans from both Gate 4 counterparts supported the Cretans.
+A mutual respect also exists between PAOK and Panionios fans.